 The home team laid siege to the United goal but the defence of Boal, Majury, Brashaw and Wilson gave the outstanding Bryan McMullan great cover.
 The home team’s pressure paid off when they equalised before half time.

-United’s midfield of Stuart McMullan, Dalton Tate, Aaron Cheevers and David Kelly worked tirelessly throughout and with Ian McMullan running endlessly and causing the Portaferry defence all sorts of problems United began to believe that they could do it.
+After the break, United’s midfield of Stuart McMullan, Dalton Tate, Aaron Cheevers and Gregg Allison continued to worked tirelessly, with Ian McMullan and teenager Scott Cheevers up front running endlessly and causing the Portaferry defence all sorts of problems.

 Midway through the second half Ian McMullan banged in his second.
 A through ball from Aaron Cheevers found the forward through on goal, his left footed finish slotted past the keeper to give United the lead again.

 Gregg Allison with pace to burn left his full back for dead and floated a cross from the right.
 Once again McMullan was on the end of it and rose like Shearer to head home the perfect hat-trick, United’s third and ensure the 3 points for United.

 The goal also snatched the Top Goalscorer award away from the absent David Kelly.

 Portaferry laid siege to the visitor’s goal once again, but left numbers short at the back allowing United to break.

 The Gaffer, Murph, brought himself and coach Keith Hamilton on near the end of the game, to push the